ceramicskate0/SharpLeftOvers/README.md

       Search file systemt for file with name bloodhound and a zip file. (default for tool)

       -skeletonkey
       Attempt to auth to krbtgt account with password 'mimikatz' to check for skeleton key.
+(Credit Red Sieges Youtube talk)

       -dmp
       Attempt to find lsass dump files or other memory dump files with .dmp extension.